Hazard identification & risk assessment policy template

 Risk matrix explained

-How to use likelihood and consequence ratings to determine risk levels.
+How to combine likelihood and consequence to set a risk rating.

 Hierarchy of controls

-Applying elimination, substitution, engineering, administrative and PPE controls.
+Applying elimination, substitution, isolation, engineering, administrative controls and PPE.

 Documentation requirements